-Boosters of the tax proposals argue that they will significantly increase economic growth.
-The most common refrain is that the tax cuts will lift real GDP growth closer to 3% per annum from the approximately 2% that has prevailed during the current expansion.
+Proponents of the tax legislation argue that it will significantly increase economic growth.
+The most common refrain is that the tax cuts will lift real GDP growth closer to 3% per annum from the roughly 2% that has prevailed during the current expansion.
 They also argue that this additional growth will generate roughly enough additional tax revenue for the plan to pay for itself.
-That is, there would be large socalled supply-side effects from the tax cuts.
-So large that on a dynamic basis-after accounting for the bigger economy-the
+That is, there would be large so-called supply-side

-Table 1: Comparison of House Ways and Means and Senate Finance Committee Tax PlansStatic cost from 2018 to 2027, \$ bil
+Table 1: Comparison of House Ways and Means and Senate Finance Committee Tax Plans Static cost from 2018 to 2027, \$ bil